zhangdongzhou/PX2_tools/README.md

   -ShutterDelay: measure the pneumatic bench shutter delay at APS 13-BM-C.

   -CBFTIF (replacing Tif_converter with user interface): converts cbf images to tif images, so that they can be processed by ATREX.
 Requires Python3, PyQt5, fabio

+  -DACAxis: Calculator that can get the Miller indices of the crystal along the X-ray direction, which is needed for Brillouin experiment.
+Works with both ATREX/RSV and APEX p4p files.
+Requires Python3, PyQt5, regex.